cloudblog004/fantasticfoodies/content/en/posts/2475-steps-to-make-any-night-of-the-week-couscous-with-veggies-and-amp-chicken.md

 Vegetables are tossed in a flavorful olive oil, roasted Spread the veggies out evenly onto the sheet pan and season generously with kosher salt.
 Couscous was a little sticky since i didnt add any oil and mixed hard with seasonings.
 Couscous with vegetables is ultimate Moroccan national dish.
 This is a vegan version using the traditional vegetables and a topping of caramelized onions.
 See more ideas about couscous, couscous recipes, recipes. · This couscous beetroot and feta salad is a great recipe to make with leftover cooked couscous and beetroot.

-So that's going to wrap it up for this exceptional food couscous with veggies &amp; chicken recipe.
+So that's going to wrap it up for this exceptional food couscous with veggies & chicken recipe.
 Thank you very much for your time.
 I am sure you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!